Room-11/cv-pls.com/chatroom_pin.md

 This serves as quick reference for chat owners, and to make it easy for us to modify it for future use.
-I trimmed it down a bit to add a tools section as well.
 Make whatever changes are needed.<hr>

 **Things to keep in mind:**
  - 500 char limit